Best Auto Loan Rates in March 2025

 +

-This bank offers several types of loans, including private-party car loans.
-You might even be able to buy a car that isn’t yet fully paid off.
+With PNC Bank, you might even be able to buy a car that isn’t yet fully paid off.
 As long as the seller comes with you to your loan closing, PNC can use a portion of your loan to pay off the existing loan.
 Then, you can transfer ownership.

 How to qualify